Internet activism: Hashtag activism

 Hashtag activism is the use of hashtags for fighting or supporting a cause through the usage of social media outlets.
 The term "hashtag activism" first started circulating within journalism in 2011.
 Since then, its use has been associated with movements such as #MeToo, #BlackLivesMatter, #SayHerName, and many more.

-One example of the powerful rise of hashtag activism can be seen in the black feminist movement's use of hashtags to convey their cause.
-The famous hashtag "IamJada" was an internet backlash to the mocking "#Jadapose" that went viral, ensuing after sixteen-year-old girl Jada Smith was photographed following her gang rape.
-In this instance, a hashtag was employed to convey a powerful anti-rape message.
+One example of the rise of hashtag activism can be seen in the black feminist movement's use of hashtags to convey their cause.
+The hashtag "#IamJada" was an internet backlash to the mocking "#Jadapose" that went viral after sixteen-year-old girl Jada Smith was photographed following her gang rape.
+In this instance, a hashtag was employed to convey an anti-rape message.

 Another instance of where this type of activism was utilized for the matter of feminism and women's right, occurred in China in relation to the outbreak of COVID-19.
 While the rule of the country put efforts into trying to hide and downplay the start of what would develop into the pandemic, pressured hospitals were in need of supplies in form of menstrual protection and related products.
 Supplies which they, despite the fact that the vast majority of the medical workers is made up of females, were not given access to.
 Amongst others, hashtags such as #RefusePeriodShame, circulated in protest to the ongoing situation and the Wuhan hospital authorities, who were considered responsible for it.
-Soon to follow on the same thread, one of the VTubers of the Chinese Communist Youth Party League (CYL), known as Jiangshanjiao, an avatar displayed as a youthful female, gave rise to #JiangshanjiaoDoYouGetYourPeriod.
+Soon to follow on the same thread, one of the VTubers of the Chinese Communist Youth Party League (CYL), known as Jiangshanjiao, an avatar displayed as a youthful female, gave rise to No. JiangshanjiaoDoYouGetYourPeriod.
 The hashtag initially sparked from a post on Weibo where a user sarcastically wrote that exact question, to point out the absurdness in the societal denial of women's biological functions and needs. #JiangshanjiaoDoYouGetYourPeriod, while, like the previous hashtag mentioned, being censored and taken down by the government, had time to spread and catch a lot more attention than what #RefusePeriodShame did, and up until 15 March 2020, it accumulated over 89,200,000 views.